The Best Handyman Insurance Companies

 Pros

-• Thimble’s business equipment protection covers both rented and owned gear anywhere in the country
+• Thimble’s business equipment protection covers both rented and owned gear anywhere in the country, though it is currently only available as an add-on to monthly policies

 • Provides instant quotes and full online services